Photo of female with blonde hair presenting in a green jumper

 For employers:

-Invest in early talent development: The ISE survey also revealed a 17% increase in L&D spend per hire vs 2023.
+Invest early – The ISE survey also revealed a 17% increase in L&D spend per hire vs 2023.
 This highlights a growing recognition of the importance of early talent development, focused on the most in-demand skills.

-Foster a culture of learning: Encourage a growth mindset within your company.
+Foster a culture of learning – Encourage a growth mindset within your company.
 Create an environment where asking questions and making mistakes are seen as learning opportunities.
-Model this, don’t mandate it.

 Get started with Wiser